alvarolorentedev/kanekotic-page/blog/2022-10-14-delivery-acceleration-parallel-changes-strategy.md

 ![](https://www.kanekotic.com/img/version.png)

+This affect mostly negatively the next DORA 4 metrics:

+* ❌ **Lead Time for change**

 ## Versionless: Expand & Contract

 As the name says, this strategy intents to have only one state of truth and not a multitude of them.
-Versionless has been heavily adopted as a principle by GraphQL for example.
+Versionless has been heavily adopted as a principle by GraphQL, for example.
 We can achieve this in any code base by implementing a strategy for parallel changes called **Expand & Contract**, it's call this way due to the phases code goes through.
 Let's see for example we want to migrate from using one field value to a similar field with a more complex representation.

 * **Expand**: We add the new 'field' to the existing contract, and add the code to support this strategy on the existing code.